Information and Knowledge Strategist

 Before my work with Camris International, I was the Knowledge Management Specialist for the MEASURE Evaluation project, the largest federally funded award given to the Carolina Population Center at the University of North Carolina at Chapel Hill.
 I built the knowledge management system which included communication, communities of practice, and capacity development for the $200M award operating in 30 countries.
 I started my career at TriMet (a multi-county metropolitan transportation agency in Portland, OR) where I coordinated communication for a $350M mass transit capital project.

-I grew up in Portland, OR, and studied journalism with a focus in public relations at the University of Oregon.
-When I’m not in the office, I read the news, listen to podcasts, and explore Kampala’s market scene.
+I am from Portland, OR, and studied journalism with a focus in public relations at the University of Oregon.
+When I’m not in the office, I read the news, listen to podcasts, and explore the local market scene.